 What are the potential benefits of car sharing?

 Car clubs can help unlock a model of urban mobility for London by offering an alternative to private car ownership.
-With over 400,000 members across the capital, London is already an important car club market, which is evolving with operators entering and leaving the field and new models being introduced.
+London is already an important car club market, which is evolving with operators entering and leaving the field and new models being introduced.
 Whilst car clubs tend to operate predominantly in central and inner London, considerable potential for growth has been identified in outer London where private vehicle ownership is significantly higher.

 Car clubs can bring benefits such as reduced pressure for car parking, access to cleaner vehicles, improved air quality (i.e. the car club fleet in London is 100% ULEZ compliant) and promoting a greater use of sustainable transport options.